 The Birthday List (page 4) helps to give you an overview of your yearly planner.
 I also include anniversaries on this page.
 Overall this page is not a necessity.
 However, I find it helps me to plan for the costs of birthday gifts and parties.
 I also have a terrible memory, which I intend on blaming on my baby brain for the rest of my life.
 Being able to glance at important dates throughout the year helps me to keep on top of things.

 Enter any additional important dates onto your Calendar (pages 5-6).
 This could include vacations, children's schedules, appointments etc.

 To recap, you will now have the following figured out:

-Now that we are armed with all of this information, it will make it easier to organise your monthly, weekly and daily tasks.
+Now that we are armed with all of this information, it will make it easier to organize your monthly, weekly, and daily tasks.
 As well as implementing the larger goals you have set for the year.

 For all of the tasks you set in the Monthly Planner, you will now schedule micro tasks under each day of the week within the Weekly Schedule (page 8).
 You can check them off as you complete them.
 There is a space at the top of the sheet to write the dates that you are working on.

 I would suggest printing several pages and completing them now.
 However, now that we are really drilling down on your lists, it will become increasingly difficult to pinpoint many of these tasks months in advance.

 I find completing my weekly schedules at the start of each month a much easier process.
 Or you can do as much as you can and keep a few spare copies at hand.